Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Global Complexification of Restricted Log-Exp-Analytic Functions

-We show by induction on the number of variables that the class of restricted log-exp-analytic functions exhibits parametric global complexification.
-The ''highness'' from the unary case above is necessary to enable the induction.
-We adapt Kaiser's arguments from \cite{16} to our situation and establish Theorem B.
+We prove by an induction on the number of variables that the class of real analytic restricted log-exp-analytic functions exhibits parametric global complexification which is Theorem B. The ''highness'' from the unary case above is necessary to enable the induction.